chitturi/KneatCoding/README.md

 2-Suanafilter.feature
 ```

-To Run this feature you need cucumber, maven, java installed in your IDE or in your laptop if you run from Command Line
+To Run this feature you need cucumber, maven, java installed in your IDE or in your laptop.

 Run from Command line: